Skip to content

 A trigger step in the Zap editor is shown with a Facebook Lead Ads page and form selected.

-Once you've selected a page and form, click Continue
+Once you've selected a page and form, click Continue.

 A successful test page that shows the Zap has found a lead in Facebook Lead Ads.

-Set up your Mailchimp action to add new subscribers
+Set up your Mailchimp action step

 Now it's time to set up your action step.
-Customize your new subscriber by selecting, at minimum, the Audience and Subscriber Email address.
-You can map data from your previous Facebook Lead Ads step by clicking in a field and selecting data from the dropdown menu.
+You'll need to select, at minimum, the Audience and Subscriber Email address.

 Learn more about field mapping in our Zapier quick-start guide.